Rush Limbaugh Quotes That Will Make Your Stomach Turn

 – “Let the unskilled jobs that take absolutely no knowledge whatsoever to do — let stupid and unskilled Mexicans do that work.”

 Rush has always been shamelessly outspoken about his hatred for democratic politicians, most notably Obama.
 He has repeatedly referred to Obama as a “halfrican American”, downplayed his presidential win by calling him the “affirmative action candidate” and has even gone as far as continuously playing a song on his show called “Barack the Magic Negro”.
-Here’s a few other things he’s said:
+Here are a few other things he’s said:

 – “We need segregated buses… This is Obama’s America.”